 See Appendix 2 for guidance in developing this procedure.

-We recognise that organisation is vulnerable to fraud, misconduct and mismanagement.
+We recognise that Organisation is vulnerable to fraud, misconduct and mismanagement.
 The financial governance and management procedures already described help reduce these risks and increase the likelihood that we will identify such issues if they occur.
-To further this risk management, we outline your processes, e.g.:
+To further this risk management, and in accordance with the ACNC’s guidance, we outline your processes, e.g.:

-Outline how the risk management process is applied to financial risks, e.g.”
+Outline how the risk management process is applied to financial risks, e.g.:

 Identifying and developing strategies to address specific risks in the Risk Register.